cloudfoundry-community/awesome-bosh-releases/README.md

 Otherwise, scroll right with keyboard or gesture on touch screens

 Finally, look at the [raw markdown](https://raw.githubusercontent.com/cloudfoundry-community/awesome-bosh-releases/master/README.md)

+## Should this be moved to cf-contrib wiki ?

+Was tried, the side bar makes it harder to scroll and eats up some screen space.
+What about pointing to this repo from cf-contrib instead ?

 ## How can I sort, filter this table ?